ray-project/ray/doc/source/serve/http-guide.md

 :language: python
 ```

-When the request is cancelled, a cancellation error is raised inside the `Guardian` deployment.
+When the request is cancelled, a cancellation error is raised inside the `Forwarder` deployment.
 However, the cancellation won't be raised inside `sleeper` during the `asyncio.sleep()` call.

 (serve-fastapi-http)=
 ## FastAPI HTTP Deployments